odap-ac-uk/manual/DAGC_ToR.md

 ## Quorum

-1. To be quorate, regular ODAP DAGC meetings should include at least 3 members from the data contributor group, and one member from each other membership group (public health agencies, other scientific members and lay members) as well as senior representatives of the Lead Institute (i.e. the University of Edinburgh).
+1. To be quorate, regular ODAP DAGC meetings should include at least 3 members from the data contributor group, and one member from each other membership group (public health agencies, other scientific members and lay members) as well as a senior representative of the Lead Institute (i.e. the University of Edinburgh).

 ## Conflicts of interest